Fredriksten: 1814

 The fortress was bombarded but not captured.
 The advancing Swedish forces of Charles John passed it on their advance, leaving a force that tried to force its surrender, but the fortress and its commander kept the ground.
 It was turned over to Sweden after the Convention of Moss.
 The old fortress flag from 1814, taken by the Swedish troops and not returned to Norway until 1964, is preserved in the present day museum located inside the inner fortress.

 The fortress today

 After 1905 the fortress lost all military significance, but it still hosted various units.
 As of today the Norwegian defence logistics and administrative college is situated by the fortress.
 The fortress also hosts several museums and art exhibitions.
 During the summer season outdoor concerts are arranged with both classic and contemporary music.

 The fortress was selected as the millennium site for Østfold county.

-The fortress is where the annual music programme Allsang på Grensen is filmed.
+The fortress is where the annual music programme Allsang på Grensen was filmed.

+The discovery of a suitcase of objects during a clearance of a museum store at the fortress led to the rediscovery of the lifestory of Janken Wiel-Hansen, a Hansen born Norwegian-Swedish and pioneer in fencing and swordsmanship.